jchartrand/zenodo-git-up/README.md

 and run the upload on the forked copy.

 Forking is described here (https://help.github.com/en/github/getting-started-with-github/fork-a-repo) but is as simple as clicking the fork button in the I.Sicily repository:

+NOTE:  if you later want to again use the forked copy to do a new upload to Zotero, be sure to update your forked copy with any changes that might have been made in the interim in the real I.Sicily repository.
+Syncing a forked repository is described here:  https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork
+Alternatively, you could just delete your old forked copy and fork a new copy directly from the I.Sicily repository.

 ![fork](docs/images/fork.png)